Documenting the American South Logo

 Viola Turner, April 15, 1979.
 Interview C-0015.

-From Macon, Georgia to Durham, North Carolina: An African American Woman from the South Remembers Her Childhood and Early Adult Years in the South: Viola Turner, who served as treasurer of North Carolina Mutual Insurance Company, describes her childhood in Macon, Georgia, and her experiences in Durham, North Carolina, after she settled there in the early 1920s following brief sojourns in Alabama, Mississippi, and Oklahoma.
-In remembering her life experiences in the early twentieth century.
-She focuses particularly on education, race relations, the importance of skin color, and segregation in business and leisure activities in the South.
+From Macon, Georgia, to Durham, North Carolina: An African American Woman Remembers Her Childhood and Early Adult Years in the South: Viola Turner, who served as treasurer of North Carolina Mutual Insurance Company, describes her childhood in Macon, Georgia, and her experiences in Durham, North Carolina.
+In remembering her life experiences in the early twentieth century, she focuses particularly on education, race relations, the importance of skin color, and segregation in business and leisure activities in the South.

 Interviewee: Viola Turner Interviewer: Walter Weare